Fireblight-Studios/foundryvtt-simple-calendar/README.md

 Have questions?
 Ran into a bug?
 There are a couple of ways you can get help!

 * The first option is in the official [FoundryVTT discord](https://discord.gg/foundryvtt).
-The friendly folks in #module-discussion and #module-troubleshooting can help with lots of questions.
+The friendly folks in #module-discussion and #module-troubleshooting can help with lots of questions, or ping the maintainer, Arctis Fireblight for help.
 * You can also put in an issue on the [GitHub](https://github.com/Fireblight-Studios/foundryvtt-simple-calendar) for the project and I will help you out!

 If you wish to support the development of Simple Calendar there are a few ways you can help: